Sign In / Sign Out

 - Map and Locations

 The degree program allows students to explore a range of interests in health education and is designed for students who are seeking immediate employment in the community health education or health promotion fields.
-For those interested in further education, the program also is constructed to meet the prerequisites for pursuit of a Bachelor of Science in Nursing.

 With the Health Solutions Core Advantage, we've designed a set of core courses that contain the knowledge, skills, and attributes that will make you a strongly-desired and remarkably-effective health professional.
 Learn more.